 Iceland isn’t exactly known as a beach destination.
 After all, why would you get excited about beaches in a country where the temperature rarely pushes over 20 degrees?
-Well here are nine incredible Iceland beaches that might just change your mind.
+Well here are 11 incredible Iceland beaches that might just change your mind.

-Colorful sands ranging from black, red and gold.
+Colourful sands ranging from black, red and gold.
 Breathtaking views of crystal seas and epic mountain ranges.

 The beaches in Iceland might look like they’re from another planet but I’m telling you, they’re real.